-The Estitlement Community certifies to at:
+The Estitionent Community certifies that:

-Citizen Participation - It is in full compliance and following a detailed citizen participation plan that satisfies the regainments of 24 CFR 91.105.
+Citizen Participation -- It is in full compliance and following a datailed citizen participation plan that substitution the regulations of 24 CFR 91.105.

-Community Development Plan - Its consollisted housing and community development plan identities community development and housing needs and specifies both short-term and long-term community development objectives that provide decent housing, expand economic opportunities primarily for persons of low and moderate income.
+Community Development Plan -- Its consolidated housing and community development plan identities community development and housing needs and specifies both short-term and long-term community development objectives that provide decart housing, expand economic opportunities primarily for persons of low and moderate income.
 (See CFR 24 570.2 and CFR 24 part 570)

-Pollowing a Plan - It is following a current consolidated plan (or Compuehansive Housing Affindability Strategy) that has been approved by $H(\mathbb{D})$.
+Following a Plan - It is following a current consolidated plan (or Comprehensive Housing Affindability Strategy) that has been approved by HUD.

-Use of Funds - It has complied with the following criteria:
+Use of Funds -- It has complied with the following criteria:

-- 1. Monimum Feasible Priority.
-With respect to activities expected to be assisted with CDBG funds, it deriffies that it has developed its Action Plan so as to give maximum feasible priority to activities which benefit low and anotherite income families or aid in the prevention or climination of shuns or blight.
-The Action Plan may also include activities which the grantee vertifies are designed to meet other community development nodes having a particular urgancy because existing conditions pose a surface and immediate threat to the health or welface of the community, and other financial recourses are not evallable); - 2.
-Witvestall Benefit.
-The aggregate use of CDBG funds including section 108 guaranteed loans during program year(s) 2013 2014 (a period specified by the grantee consisting of one, two, or three specific consecutive program years), shall principally benefit persons of low and moderate income in a manner that ensures that at least 70 percent of the smount is expended for activities that benefit such persons during the designated period; - 3.
-Me Spacial Assessments.
-It will not alternat to recover any capital costs of public improvements assisted with CDDG finds including Section 108 loan guaranteed funds by assesting any amount against properties owned and occupied by persons of low and includes income, including any fee charged or assessment made as a condition of obtaining access to such public improvements.
+1. MM Maximum Peasible Priority.
+With respect to activities empedied to be assisted with CDBG thats, it certifies that it has developed its Action Plan so as to give maximum feasible priority to activities which benefit low and another iscome families or aid in the provention or elimination of shuns or blight.
+The Action Plan may also include activities which the grantee vertifies are designed to meet other community development node having a particular urgancy because existing conditions pose a surface and foundations to the health or welfare of the community, and other financial resources are not evaluable);

+2. Whit result Benefit.
+The aggregate use of CDBG finds including section 108 guaranteed loans during program year(a).
+2013.
+2019 (a pariod specified by the grantee consisting of one, two, or three specific conservative program year), shall prinsipally benefit persons of low and modeszte into one in a manner that ensures that at least 70 percent of the amount is expended for activities that benefit such persons during the designated period;

+We Spacial Assessments.
+It will not alternate to recover any capital costs of public improvements assisted with CDBG finds including Section 108 loan guaranteed funds by assessing any amount against properties owned and occupied by persons of low and moderate income, including any fee charged or assessment made as a condition of obtaining access to such public improvements.

-However, if CDBG funds are used to pay the proportion of a fre or assessment that relates to the capital costs of public improvements (assisted in part with CDBG funds) financed from other revenue sources, an assessment or charge may be made against the property with respect to the public improvements financed by a source other than CDBG funds.
+However, if CDBG funds are used to pay the proportion of a free or necessariant that relates to the capital costs of public improvements (assisted in part with CDBG funds) financed from other revenue sources, an assessment or charge may be made against the property with respect to the public improvement's financed by a sense other than CDBG funds.

-The jurisdiction will not attempt to recover any capital costs of public improvements assisted with CDBG finds, including Section 198, unless CDBG funds are used to pay the proportion of fee or assessment attributable to the capital costs of public improvements financed from other terrame accuracy.
-In this case, an assessment or charge may be made against the proporty with respect to the public improvements financed by a source other than CDBG funds.
-Also, in the case of properties owned and occupied by moderate-income (not how-income) families, an assessment or charge may be made against the property for public improvements financed by a source other than CDBG funds in the jurisdiction certifies that it lacks CDBG funds to cover the assessment.
+The jurisdiction will not attempt to recover any capital costs of public improvements assisted with CDBG funds, including Section 108, unless CDBG funds are used to pay the proportion of fee or assessment attributable to the capital costs of public improvements financed from other towarms assures.
+In this case, an assessment or charge may be made against the property with respect to the public improvements financed by a source other than CDBG funds.
+Also, in the case of properties owned and occupied by moderate-income (not how-income) families, an assessment or other than CDBG funds at the jurisdiction certifies that it lacks CDBG funds to cover the assessment).

-Excessive Force - It has adopted and is coforcing:
+Excessive Force - It has adopted and 's coforcing:

-A policy probliding the use of excessive force by law enforcement agencies within its jurisdiction against any individuals ongaged in non-violent civil rights demonstrations; and
+1. A policy prohibiting the use of excessive force by law enforcement agencies within its jurisdiction against any individuals ongaged in non-violent civil rights demonstrations; and